kataw/kataw/test/__snapshot__/parser/expressions/array/destruct_to_keyword.md

         {
             "kind": 2,
             "source": 2,
+            "code": 3,
+            "error": "Identifier expected",
+            "start": 5,
+            "end": 7
+        },
+        {
+            "kind": 2,
+            "source": 2,
             "code": 24,
-            "error": "The left-hand side of an assignment expression must be a variable or a property access", "start": 5,
+            "error": "The left-hand side of an assignment expression must be a variable or a property access", "start": 10,
-            "end": 7
+            "end": 12
         }
     ],
     "start": 0,